 (2) Wells authorized by this Section shall be registered in accordance with Rule 3.2(A) for Existing Wells and Rule 3.3(C) for New Wells.

 (a) For Existing Wells under a General Permit by Rule, as defined in Rule 2, a completed Well Registration form that demonstrates eligibility for the General Permit and is accompanied by the appropriate General Permit application fee, shall serve as the application for a certificate of operation under the General Permit.
-An administratively complete application, including its appropriate application fee as specified in the District’s current Fee Schedule, for all Existing Wells that will be under a General Permit by Rule must be submitted to the District no later than September 30, 2021.
+An administratively complete Production Authorization application, including its appropriate application fee as specified in the District’s current Fee Schedule, for all Existing Wells that will be under a General Permit by Rule must be submitted to the District no later than September 30, 2021.
 Failure to comply with this deadline is a violation of District Rules.
 No aquifer testing or hydrogeological reporting is required for applying for an Existing Well under a General Permit.
 The certificate will be issued to a qualifying well owner within 30 days of an administratively complete application.

 (b) For proposed new wells under a General Permit by Rule, a completed Well Drilling Authorization Application form that demonstrates eligibility for the General Permit and is accompanied by (1) the appropriate Well Drilling Authorization application fee, (2) Production Authorization for General Permit application fee, and (3) if applicable, well construction fee in accordance with Rule 3.3 and the current Fee Schedule, shall serve as its application for a certificate of operation under the General Permit.
-A Tier 1 Specific Capacity Test (see Rule 3.4(A)(4)) is required for administrative completeness of the application for a new well to be under a General Permit, except for Test Wells.
+A Tier 1 Specific Capacity Test and an Abbreviated Hydrogeological Report (see Rule 3.4(A)(4)) is required for administrative completeness of the application for a new well to be under a General Permit, except for Test Wells.
 The certificate will be issued to a qualifying well owner within 30 days of an administratively complete application.

 (3) A well authorized pursuant to this Rule is not subject to production fees.